-Routine editorial changes will be made by the journal editors to conform to house style, following the AMA Manual of Style 10th ed.1 The edited manuscript will be sent to the corresponding author for review and final approval.
-Time from submission to publication is generally 4 to 6 months, but could be longer, depending on the peer-review and editing processes.
+Routine editorial changes will be made by the journal editors to conform to house style and the AMA Manual of Style 11th ed.2 The edited manuscript will be sent to the corresponding author for review and final approval.
+Time from submission to publication is generally 4 to 6 months, but could be longer, depending on the peer-review and editing processes

-Authors listed on the manuscript should only include those who have made a direct contribution to the content of the article, in accordance with the authorship criteria provided by the International Committee of Medical Journal Editors (ICMJE).2 Credit for authorship is based on a substantial contribution to (1) conception and design, or data analysis/interpretation, (2) drafting or revising the article critically for intellectual content, (3) final approval of the version to be published, and (4) agreement to be accountable to all aspects of the article’s accuracy and integrity.
-These 4 criteria must all be met.2 Those who have contributed to the article but do not meet these authorship criteria should be acknowledged at the end of the article.
+Authors listed on the manuscript should include only those who have made a direct contribution to the content of the article, in accordance with the authorship criteria provided by the International Committee of Medical Journal Editors (ICMJE).1 Credit for authorship is based on a substantial contribution to (1) conception and design, or data analysis/interpretation, (2) drafting or revising the article critically for intellectual content, (3) final approval of the version to be published, and (4) agreement to be accountable to all aspects of the article’s accuracy and integrity.
+These 4 criteria must all be met.1 Those who have contributed to the article but do not meet these authorship criteria should be listed in the acknowledgement section at the end of the article.

-All authors are required to sign an Authorship/Copyright Transfer Form, assigning all copyrights for the manuscript to Green Hill Healthcare Communications, LLC, publisher of JONS.
+All authors are required to sign an Authorship/Copyright Transfer Form, assigning all copyrights for the manuscript to Lynx Group, publisher of JONS.

-For an article to be considered for publication, authors must adhere to the manuscript format described in this document and follow the general ICMJE guidelines.2
+For an article to be considered for publication, authors must adhere to the manuscript formats described in this document and follow the general ICMJE guidelines.1

-All authors must disclose any relationship that could be viewed as a potential conflict of interest, based on ICMJE guidelines,2 including any financial interests, direct or indirect, and any affiliations or involvement (competitive or amiable) with organizations that have a financial interest in the subject matter or materials discussed in the manuscript.
-Each author must independently sign the Financial Disclosure Form (available at www.JONS-online.com) in accordance with the ICMJE guidelines.1
+All authors must disclose any relationship that could be viewed as a potential conflict of interest, based on ICMJE guidelines,1 including any financial interests, direct or indirect, and any affiliations or involvement (competitive or amiable) with organizations that have a financial interest in the subject matter or materials discussed in the manuscript.
+Each author must independently sign the Financial Disclosure Form in accordance with the ICMJE guidelines.1

 Identifying personal information, such as patients’ names, initials, or hospital numbers, should not be included in the submitted article, unless the information is essential for the accuracy of the article and the patient (or parent or guardian) has given written informed consent to publish that information.
 In this case, the patient must be shown the manuscript and the way the information is being used.
 Authors should provide a signed informed consent when submitting the article and remove any identifying details that are not essential for the purpose of the article.